karrick/gorill/README.md

 ```

 Alternatively, if you already have an `io.ReadCloser`, but you want its `Close` method to do
-nothing, then wrap it in a `NopCloseReader`.
+nothing, then wrap it in a `gorill.NopCloseReader`.

 ##### SpooledWriteCloser

 If a program has an `io.WriteCloser` but requires one that spools its data over perhaps a slow
-network connection, the program can use a `SpooledWriteCloser` to wrap the original
+network connection, the program can use a `gorill.SpooledWriteCloser` to wrap the original
 `io.WriteCloser`, but ensure the data is flushed periodically.

 ```Go